 Born Pittsburgh, PA.
 Early life in Oakmont before attending Grove City College, Grove City, Pa.
 Graduated English Major in 1965.
 Air Force ran an information office that included the investigation and tracking of UFOs.
-Married Nancy Valoon Cook (Slippery Rock) in 1967 (Clearly the most fortunate day of my life.)
-Offered and accepted a sales rep job with Scott Paper Company in 1967 (When asked "Where would you like to work?"
-I replied, "Anywhere but Pittsburgh."
-I was promptly assigned to Detroit.)
-Later we would have a son Andy born in Detroit.
+Married Nancy Valoon Cook (Slippery Rock) in 1967 ("Clearly the most fortunate day of my life.")
+Offered and accepted a sales rep job with Scott Paper Company in 1967 (When asked "Where would you like to work?" replied, "Anywhere but Pittsburgh."
+(He was promptly assigned to Detroit.)
+Later a son Andy was born in Detroit.

 Promoted to National Training Manger and became an instructor in Xerox Professional Selling Skills/Coaching, KISS and the Scott Process System of Selling.

 Promoted to Customer Development Manager and conducted various programs to foster better relationships with all major national accounts.
-Part of the process was to conduct a week long Leadership Seminar in which I addressed various styles and effectiveness of leading.
+Part of the process was to conduct a week-long Leadership Seminar in which various styles and effectiveness of leading were developed.
 We also brought in financial and political heavyweights from Wharton and Washington to speak on current trends and issues.

-I went to Houston as District and later Regional Sales Manager for the South West.
-After five years in Houston, I left Scott and in partnership with a past National Sales Manager for Unilever, we opened a food brokerage company.
-We started with seven people and over two years grew to 55.
-We were the fastest growing brokerage in the country, representing a host of major national consumer packaged goods brands.
+Went to Houston as District and later Regional Sales Manager for the South West.
+After five years in Houston, left Scott and formed a partnership with a past National Sales Manager for Unilever opening a food brokerage company.
+Starting with seven people, over two years grew to 55 became the fastest growing brokerage in the country, representing a host of major national consumer packaged goods brands.